CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 ### Task 2: Use automated machine learning to train a model

+In this task, you will learn how to use automated machine learning to train a model efficiently without writing extensive code.

 Automated machine learning enables you to try multiple algorithms and parameters to train multiple models, and identify the best one for your data.
 In this exercise, you'll use a dataset of historical bicycle rental details to train a model that predicts the number of bicycle rentals that should be expected on a given day, based on seasonal and meteorological features.

 > **Citation**: *The data used in this exercise is derived from [Capital Bikeshare](https://www.capitalbikeshare.com/system-data) and is used in accordance with the published data [license agreement](https://www.capitalbikeshare.com/data-license-agreement)*.